-The project is consistent with the land use designation pursuant to the La Jolla Community Plan.
-The project site is located in an urbanized and developed area where fire protection services are already provided.
-The project would demolish an existing single-family residence and would construct a new single-family residence in its place.
-Therefore, the project would not adversely affect existing levels of fire protection services to the area and would not require the construction of new or expansion of existing governmental facilities.
+Refer to response XV (a)(i) above.
+The project site is located in an urbanized and developed area where City services are already available.
+The project would not adversely affect existing levels of public services and not require the construction or expansion of an existing governmental facility.
 Impacts would be less than significant.